 Pregnant and Considering Adoption in California

 When a pregnancy test comes back positive, and it is not the result you were expecting, the emotions can be overwhelming.
-Figuring out your next steps can be hard when you are probably experiencing a wide range of emotions.
-When you share your news with family, friends, and the baby’s father, you may receive a lot of opinions and advice which can make you feel even more confused.
+Figuring out your next steps can be hard.
+When you share your news with family, friends, and the baby’s father, you may receive a lot of opinions and advice, which can make you feel even more confused.

 What is the Adoption Process in California?

 Next, you can look through adoptive family profiles and choose a family for your baby.
 You may want a family from California or maybe from another state and you will get to choose how much contact you would like with that family during your pregnancy and after.
 Adoption isn’t only for newborns.
-If you are considering placing a toddler or older child, a professional counselor will help with the plan to make the transition healthy for you, for your child, and for the adoptive family.
-She will help you work with the adoptive parents and your coordinator to create a post-adoption contact agreement that makes everyone happy.
+If you are considering placing a toddler or older child, a professional counselor will help with the plan to make the transition healthy for you, your child, and the adoptive family.
+She will help you work with the adoptive parents and your coordinator to create a post-adoption contact agreement that everyone can agree on.

 Open Adoption in California